samizzo/UnityNativePrototype/README.md

    - In RegisterMonoModules.cpp, the definition of mono_dl_register_symbol should be moved out of the #if !(TARGET_IPHONE_SIMULATOR) block
    - In RegisterMonoModules.cpp, the call to mono_dl_register_symbol where it registers the SwitchToNative function should be moved out of the #if !(TARGET_IPHONE_SIMULATOR) block
 7. Now you can build/run from Xcode.

+## Android - Building from Unity

+To build the entire project out for running on a device:

+1. Start Unity.
+2. Load the Unity project.
+3. Bring up the Build Settings window (File->Build Settings).
+4. Switch platform to Android
+5. Hit Build or Build and Run.